-We've Had A Nose Round The House Harry Styles Is Selling & Now We Just Need $8mill To Buy It
+Harry Styles Is Selling His Los Angeles Mansion – And You Can Have A Nose Inside It Right Here

 Harry Styles & Rumoured Girlfriend Camille Rowe Spotted On A Sushi Date In LA

-Harry's listed his mansion for $8million after failing to sell it for a higher price - and we've got to say that his Hollywood pad looks like the house of our DREAMS.
+Harry's re-listed his mansion for $7.5million (after previously listing it earlier this year for $8million) after failing to sell it for a higher price - and we've got to say that his Hollywood pad looks like the house of our DREAMS.

 The outside looks like Malibu Barbie's Dreamhouse and we are totally obsessed already... the bright white front compared to the blue Cali sky is just too perfect.